IT troubleshooting and updates are never what they seem on the surface. Application dependency mapping tools reveal...

 Application dependency management isn't simple.
 For example, a typical n-tier web application likely depends on web server services and file system artifacts; external storage and perhaps a content delivery network; programmatic components and services that run locally or elsewhere on the network or over the internet; database connections; and other instances of the application running on different physical or virtual hosts.
 This is potentially only a partial list of dependencies for one application.
 IT organizations must visualize all dependencies of each LOB application.

-Application dependency mapping applies equally to commercial and open source software.
+Application dependency mapping tools work on commercial and open source software.
 Dependency mapping can be found in IT systems management products, such as VMware's vRealize Operations and Microsoft's System Center Operations Manager (SCOM).
 This article covers Microsoft technologies, as one way to highlight the various capabilities available.

-Dependency map functionality also appears in application performance management (APM) suites, such as AppDynamics' App iQ Platform, CA's Configuration Automation, Dynatrace's Smartscape, Nastel Technologies' AutoPilot and New Relic's APM Service Maps.
+Application performance management (APM) suites also integrate dependency mapping tools, as seen in AppDynamics' App iQ Platform, CA's Configuration Automation, Dynatrace's Smartscape, Nastel Technologies' AutoPilot and New Relic's APM Service Maps.

-IT organizations operating privately owned infrastructure can perform manual application dependency mapping via Microsoft's System Center management suite.
+IT organizations operating privately owned infrastructure can draw application maps manually, via Microsoft's System Center management suite.
 In particular, SCOM performs a network scan and assembles application components into the CMDB.
 The user can manually assemble a dashboard view from this information that shows the application dependencies graphically (see Figure 1).

 While this is a useful way to discover application dependencies, SCOM requires manual assembly of the diagram, and this mapping process can miss software components not tracked by SCOM.